 here.
 I tried to read through it and understand what's

 going on.
 But, alas!
 I couldn't understand even 50% of it.
-I was pretty confused about the implementation of switch_to_task
+I was pretty confused about the implementation of switch_to_task.

 But tbh, it was not the OP's fault.
-The most interesting thing was Thread Control Block
+The most interesting thing was Thread Control Block.
+If we look at the code:

 1 ;C declaration: